tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 T> For further information about including static media you can read through the official [Django documentation on working with static files in templates](https://docs.djangoproject.com/en/2.1/howto/static-files/#staticfiles-in-templates).

 ## Serving Media {#section-templates-upload}
 Static media files can be considered files that don't change and are essential to your application.
-However, often you will have to store *media files* which are dynamic in nature.
+However, often you will have to store *media files* which are dynamic.
 These files can be uploaded by your users or administrators, and so they may change.
 As an example, a media file would be a user's profile picture.
 If you run an e-commerce website, a series of media files would be used as images for the different products that your online shop has.

-In order to serve media files successfully, we need to update Django project's settings.
+To serve media files successfully, we need to update the Django project's settings.
 This section details what you need to add - [but we won't be fully testing it out until later](#chapter-ex) where we implement the functionality for users to upload profile pictures.

 I> ### Serving Media Files
 I> Like serving static content, Django provides the ability to serve media files in your development environment - to make sure everything is working.
 The methods that Django uses to serve this content are highly unsuitable for a production environment, so you should be looking to host your app's media files by some other means.
 The [deployment chapter](#chapter-deploy) will discuss this in more detail.

 ### Modifying `settings.py`
-First open your Django project's `settings.py` module.
+First, open your Django project's `settings.py` module.
 In here, we'll be adding a couple more things.
 Like static files, media files are uploaded to a specified directory on your filesystem.
 We need to tell Django where to store these files.

 At the top of your `settings.py` module, locate your existing `BASE_DIR`, `TEMPLATE_DIR` and `STATIC_DIR` variables - they should be close to the top.
 Underneath, add a further variable, `MEDIA_DIR`.